Curved operadic calculus: The groupoid-colored level

 \begin{Definition}[Partial $\mathbb{S}$-colored cooperad] A \textit{pdg partial} $\mathbb{S}$-\textit{colored cooperad} amounts to the data of $(\mathcal{V},\{\Delta_i\},d_\mathcal{V})$ a pdg $\mathbb{S}$-color scheme $\mathcal{V}$ endowed with partial decomposition operations

-This family of partial decompositions maps $\{\Delta_i\}$ satisfies cosequential and coparallel axioms analogue to those of a partial cooperad.
-They satisfy an equivariance condition with respect to the permutations of the entries $\varphi_\sigma$ which is also completely analogue to Definition \ref{def: partialcoop}. \end{Definition}
+This family of partial decompositions maps $\{\Delta_i\}$ satisfies cosequential and coparallel axioms analogous to those of a partial cooperad.
+They satisfy an equivariance condition with respect to the permutations of the entries $\varphi_\sigma$ which is also completely analogous to Definition \ref{def: partialcoop}. \end{Definition}

 \begin{Definition}[Counital partial $\mathbb{S}$-colored cooperad] A \textit{pdg counital partial} $\mathbb{S}$-colored cooperad amounts to the data of $(\mathcal{V},\{\Delta_i\},\epsilon, d_\mathcal{V})$ a pdg partial $\mathbb{S}$-colored cooperad $(\mathcal{V},\{\Delta_i\},d_\mathcal{V})$ together with a morphism of pdg $\mathbb{S}$-color schemes $\epsilon: \mathcal{V} \longrightarrow \I_{\mathbb{S}}$ which acts as a counit for the partial decompositions maps. \end{Definition}